Financial-Times/origami/apps/for-everyone-website/README.md

 - The argument is a Preview component itself that is exported from a tsx file.
 - The preview component tsx file also needs to export a path of itself that is relative to the current directory.
 - `tsx` file must export relative path as `filePath`.
-- `tsx` file must include `// <preview>` comments around the code that needs to be used in the code snippet section.
+- `tsx` file must include `<meta  itemProp="@preview" />` tag around the code that needs to be used in the code snippet section.
+  - if you want to show two components that have no parent element, you can wrap them in a `Fragment` element.
 - `tsx` file should export preview as `preview`.

 The preview element will also take are of visual representation of code.